-Accepted and presented papers will published in the open access CEUR conference proceedings, indexed by all major indexers (including Scopus and DBLP).
-Thanks to the flexibility of CEUR, we will offer the authors the possibility to submit their camera ready after the workshop has taken place, so to be able to take into account discussions and feedback at the workshop in the camera ready version.
+Accepted and presented papers will published in proceedings, indexed by all major indexers (including Scopus and DBLP).
 At least one author of each accepted paper must register and attend the workshop in order for the paper to be published.

 The best papers from the workshop will be invited for submission in extended form to a theme issue at the Systems and Software Modeling Journal (SoSyM).
 The extended papers will undergo a new reviewing process.